-It’s official… cloth nappies are up to 40% better for the environment than their disposable counterparts!
+It’s official… cloth nappies are up to 40% better for the environment than disposables!

 This was declared by the UK Environment Agency back in 2008 when they re-published their Cloth vs. Disposable ‘Life Cycle Analysis’ report.
-The conclusion of this revised report was that using cloth puts control of the carbon footprint into the hands of parents and can help decrease your carbon footprint by up to a whopping 40 percent!
+The conclusion of this revised report stated that using cloth puts parents in control of their carbon footprint, helping them decrease it by a whopping 40%!

-Previous to this, there have been many enquiries into just how good for the environment cloth nappies really are.
-Some out there claim that because of the energy used in the washing and drying process, there is little difference in the amount of waste produced in using cloth over disposables – a claim has since been dispelled by the UK Environment Agency.
-Their previous report made some seriously flawed assumptions about how cloth nappies are cleaned which we will highlight below:
+Some out there claimed that because of the energy used in the washing and drying process, there was little difference in the amount of waste produced when using cloth over disposables.
+This claim has since been dispelled by the UK Environment Agency.
+Their previous report made some seriously flawed assumptions about how cloth nappies are cleaned, including the below...

-- Boil washing nappies – maybe in the 50’s and 60’s, but not nowadays!
-Our nappies can be washed at up to 60 degrees, and you can even wash your newborn nappies in with your normal washing.
+- Boil washing nappies: Maybe in the '50s and '60s, but not nowadays!
+Our cloth nappies can be washed at up to 60 degrees and you can even wash your newborn nappies in with your normal washing.

-- Tumble drying – we all know this is a last resort.
-Environment aside, long term it’s better on the bank balance to have a few more nappies in your set.
+- Tumble drying: We all know this is the last resort.
+Environment aside, long term it’s better for your bank balance to line dry.

-- Bleaching – Don’t you dare do that to our nappies!
+- Bleaching: Definitely don't do that to your washable nappies!
 It’s really bad for the fabrics.

-Hats off to the Environment Agency for sorting their report out and dispelling any myths about cloth and its effect on the environment.
+Hats off to the Environment Agency for sorting their report out and dispelling any myths about reusable nappies and their effect on the environment.

-So now that that’s been cleared up, let’s talk about how we, as a company, keep our carbon footprint as low as possible...
+So now that’s been cleared up, let’s talk about how we keep our company’s carbon footprint as low as possible...

-We source our materials as locally as possible with many of our fabrics actually being manufactured right here in the UK.
-Wherever possible we ship goods by surface.
+We source our materials as locally as possible and manufacture all of our nappies and accessories right here in the UK.
+Wherever possible, we ship goods by surface.
 Whilst this takes longer, it uses less fuel and less carbon is emitted.

 All retail packaging must be sufficient to pack the contents and no more.
-We do not believe in ‘shelf grabbing’.
-There is nothing worse than purchasing a product that has more plastic in the packaging than the product itself.
+We don’t believe in ‘shelf-grabbing’.
+There’s nothing worse than purchasing a product that has more plastic in the packaging than the product itself.

-Wherever possible our packaging is reusable.
-The multi-packs come in a handy zip closing PVC bag– great for all those pens and crayons that can accumulate!
-Our single nappies and wraps are packed in oxy-biodegradable packaging.
+Our packaging is reusable wherever possible.
+The multi-packs come in a handy zipped PVC bag, great for all those pens and crayons that can accumulate!
+Our single cloth nappies and wraps are packed in oxy-biodegradable packaging.

-We donate any nappies that we can to Forever Angels and Watoto Kicheko, a baby home and orphanage in Tanzania, so that nothing goes to waste.
-Like most folk at home we also recycle all plastics, cans and paper waste produced in the factory and offices.
-We use a local company to do this so anyone in the Glasgow area might want to give them a shout – they take all the hassle out of recycling for you and are great bunch of guys.
+So that nothing goes to waste, we donate any fabric nappies that we can to Forever Angels and Watoto Kicheko, a baby home and orphanage in Tanzania.
+We also recycle all plastics, cans and paper waste produced in the factory and offices with the help of a local company.
+If anyone in the Glasgow area wants to give them a shout, they take all the hassle out of recycling and are a great bunch of guys.